David Buehler

-David Jonathan Buehler (born February 5, 1987) is a former American football placekicker in the National Football League (NFL) for the Dallas Cowboys.
-He was drafted by the Cowboys in the fifth round of the 2009 NFL Draft.
+David Jonathan Buehler (born February 5, 1987) is an American former professional football placekicker in the National Football League (NFL) for the Dallas Cowboys.
+He was selected by the Cowboys in the fifth round of the 2009 NFL draft.
 He played college football at the University of Southern California.

-Early years
+Early life

 Buehler attended Canyon High School in Anaheim, California, where he lettered in football, volleyball, golf, and track.
 In football, he played linebacker and running back.
 He wore jersey #37 and was an All-Century League football selection as a senior.
 He graduated in 2005.

 College career

+Santa Ana

-Buehler enrolled at Santa Ana College in Santa Ana, California, for the 2005-2006 school year.
+Buehler enrolled at Santa Ana College in Santa Ana, California, for the 2005–2006 school year.
 In football, he played placekicker, safety, goal-line running back and a gunner on punts.
 He was named to the All-Mission Conference National Division first-team.
 He tallied 24 tackles, one interception, 9 carries for 50 yards (5.6-yard avg.), 6 touchdowns and had 25 touchbacks on his 58 kickoffs.

 At the junior college scouting combine he had the fastest 40-yard dash time.
 USC coaches saw Buehler's potential at multiple positions, and head coach Pete Carroll offered him a scholarship in the summer of 2006.